Luojiaqimath/NCART/README.md

-# NCART
-Code for paper: NCART: Neural Classification and Regression Tree for Tabular Data
+Code for our paper: NCART: Neural Classification and Regression Tree for Tabular Data